πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Marble pick-ups - Use your toes to pick up marbles from the floor and place them in a cup.
 2-3 minutes.
 Improves intrinsic foot strength and neuromuscular control of the arch.

 Important: These exercises are general guidance.
 Your RCP Health physiotherapist will prescribe a specific programme tailored to your severity, fitness level, and goals.
-Performing exercises incorrectly or too aggressively can delay recovery.
 Book an assessment to get your personalised programme.

 In-Clinic Products